 Collection Development Policy

 The purpose of a collection development policy is to provide a framework for acquisition and retention of library materials.
-The policy supports the library mission ensuring appropriate materials are available to the public.
-This policy is reviewed on a five-year cycle in compliance with the Standards for Florida Public Libraries and is approved by the Library Advisory Committee.
+It also functions as a guide for the development of a robust collection of reading, listening, viewing, and informational materials to fulfill the library’s mission of promoting literacy and cultural activities within the community.
+This policy is reviewed every five years in compliance with the Standards for Florida Public Libraries and is approved by the Library Advisory Committee.
+Updates may be made to prior to five years based on staff recommendations.

-The Safety Harbor Public Library staff selects and maintains library resources in all formats, including but not limited to books, magazines, electronic resources, eBooks, audio books, DVDs, and music CDs.
+Professional library staff selects and maintains library resources in all formats, including but not limited to books, magazines, electronic resources, eBooks, audio books, DVDs, and music CDs.
 Material selection responds to the educational, informational, and recreational needs of our library community, focusing on reviewed, best-selling popular materials.
-The library evaluates its collection on an ongoing basis to determine strengths and weaknesses and acts on that information to make improvements.
-Our materials include a comprehensive collection of multi-format materials for children, tweens, teens, and adults featuring a wide array of characters, subjects, authors, and illustrators with diverse and differing perspectives.
+The library evaluates its collection on an ongoing basis to determine strengths and weaknesses.

 Core Collections: